VRS X Operator's Handbook

 OperatorFlagsList.csvis synchronized, - resource service is reloaded immediately.

-14. Aircraft & Operator Colors
+14. Aircraft Colors and Operator Colors

 1. Color priority chain